wasidennis/AdaptSegNet/README.md

 ## Testing
 * Download the pre-trained [GTA5-to-Cityscapes model](http://vllab.ucmerced.edu/ytsai/CVPR18/GTA2Cityscapes_multi.pth) and put it in the `model` folder

-* Test the model and save results in the `result` folder
+* Test the model and results will be saved in the `result` folder

 ```
 python evaluate_cityscapes.py --restore-from ./model/GTA2Cityscapes_multi.py